INFJs want to care for everyone’s emotional needs, but with so many negative vibes coming at us, it can feel like we’re drowning.

 Don’t try to suppress your negative emotions.
 Accept them as they are and do whatever you need to do to express them in a healthy way.

-This can be difficult for INFJs because we care a lot about how others feel.
+This can be difficult for highly sensitive people and INFJs because we care a lot about how others feel.
 We don’t want our emotions to burden or inconvenience others.
 We’d rather take all the negativity on our own than let anyone know we’re spiralling down and make them worry.
-This is definitely unhealthy for an INFJ, because bottled emotions will explode one day.
+This is definitely unhealthy behavior, because bottled emotions will explode one day.
 Suppressed emotions can even lead to depression and anxiety.
 This was what happened to me.

-2. Get clear on who the feelings belong to.
+2. Get clear on who the feelings belong to — and when they’re not yours, ask them to leave.

 The good thing about experiencing others’ emotions is that our friends and family often feel understood and comforted after talking with us.
-We know what to say and what not to do to make them feel better.
+We know what to say, and perhaps more importantly, what not to do, to make them feel better.

-On the other hand, the bad thing is we can become so connected to them that we experience the same pain as they do, and this can leave us drained.
+The downside is we can become so connected to other people’s stress that we experience the same stress as they do, which leaves us mentally and emotionally drained.

-Worse still, we confuse our own feelings with the feelings of others.
+Worse still, we may confuse our own feelings for the feelings of others.
 I often wonder, “Am I feeling sad because of what happened to me?
 Or am I upset because of others’ sadness?”

 The solution here is to set boundaries.
 It’s okay to comfort a friend and show your support and empathy.
 But you have to be clear about the emotions you feel along the way.

-Identify the emotions you feel and get clear about why you feel them.
-One simple exercise to achieve this is to name the emotions you feel.
+Start by identifying the emotions you feel and get clear about why you feel them.
+One simple exercise to achieve this is to name the emotions you feel. (“I’m anxious.”
+“I’m sad.”)
 Write down what you’re feeling and why you’re feeling it.
 You can be as descriptive as you want about your emotions and what you’ve seen, heard, or experienced that made you feel this way.

 If these are your own emotions, express them as needed (as mentioned in the first point).
 If the negative emotion belongs to someone else, you can let go of it simply by asking it to leave.
 Sounds too simple, right?
 It really works!
 Just call on the emotion you want to let go of, “(Emotion), I feel you, and I understand you feel bad.
 It’s okay that I feel so deeply.
 But I’ll be okay since this feeling doesn’t belong to me.
 You can leave now if you’re ready.”